 I Heard New Bells on Christmas Day

 Here are lyrics for what I pray will meet with your approval as a Christmas carol expressing the hope that our culture will learn not merely to tolerate or to accept, but rather to fully embrace transfolk, whether merely androgynous, crossdressed, partially or fully transexual, or intersexed.
-These lyrics work with both the traditional tune by John Calkin or the modern one by Johnny Marx.
+These lyrics work with both the traditional melody by John Calkin or the modern tune by Johnny Marx.
+(The one by Casting Crowns doesn't fit the rhythm of the fourth and fifth lines of each stanza.)

 I just wish that I had thought of these sooner…